 Section II of the Business Auto Coverage Form outlines the persons or entities that qualify as insureds under commercial auto liability coverage.
-These parties are described in a paragraph entitled Who Is An Insured.
+These parties are described in a paragraph entitled "Who Is An Insured."
 They are divided into three categories:

-- You: You are an insured.
+- You: You are insured.
 "You" means the named insured, the person or company listed in the declarations.

 - Permissive Users: Anyone else who is driving a covered auto you own, hire or borrow with your permission is an insured.
-That is, if you allow someone to drive a vehicle you own, rent or borrow, the driver is an insured.
+That is, if you allow someone to drive a vehicle you own, rent, or borrow, the driver is an insured.
 Drivers in this category are often called permissive users.

-- Omnibus Insureds: Also an insured is anyone who is liable for your conduct or for the conduct of a permissive user.
+- Omnibus Insureds: Also an insured is anyone who is liable for your conduct or the conduct of a permissive user.
 Often referred to as the omnibus clause, this wording covers anyone who may be held legally responsible for an accident caused by a named insured or a permissive user.

 Named Insured Has Broadest Coverage

-For example, if symbol 2 (owned autos) appears next to liability coverage, you are covered for claims arising out of any auto you own.
-Likewise, if symbols 8 and 9 (hired and non-owned autos) are shown, you are covered for claims arising from any auto you hire, as well as any auto you don't own.
+For example, if symbol two (owned autos) appears next to liability coverage, you are covered for claims arising out of any auto you own.
+Likewise, if symbols eight and nine (hired and non-owned autos) are shown, you are covered for claims arising from any auto you hire, as well as any auto you don't own.

 Employees Covered as Permissive Users

 That is, employees are covered while driving vehicles you own or hire as long as you have purchased liability coverage for autos you own or hire.
-If your liability coverage applies only to owned autos, employees are insureds only while driving autos you own.
+If your liability coverage applies only to owned autos, employees are insured only while driving autos you own.
 They are not covered while driving autos you hire.

-The coverage afforded for permissive users does not apply to partners and employees driving vehicles owned by them.
+The coverage afforded for permissive users does not apply to partners and employees driving vehicles owned by themselves.
 Such vehicles are considered non-owned autos because they are not owned by the named insured.
 Partners and employees are not insureds while driving non-owned autos, even if they are using the vehicles on company business.

 The third category of insureds includes anyone who may be held vicariously liable for an auto accident caused by you or a permissive user.
 That is, it covers any party who might be held legally responsible for an auto accident caused by you or by someone using your vehicles with your permission.
-Here is an example.